Artificial-Pancreas/iAPS/README.md

 # iPhone and iPod

 iAPS app runs on iPhone or iPod.
-An iPhone 7 or newer is recommended.
+An iPhone 8 or newer is required.

 # Documentation